rulewis/journey-optimizer.en/help/using/personalization/personalization-use-case.md

    ![](assets/perso-uc2.png)

 1. Type in the subject and add profile personalization.
-Use the seach bar to find the profile's first name field.
+Use the search bar to find the profile's first name field.
 In the subject text, place the cursor where you want to insert the personalization field, and click the + icon.
 Click **Save**.

    ![](assets/perso-uc3.png)